Coalfire-CF/Coalfire-AWS-RAMPpak/aws/terraform/us-gov-west-1/org-creation/README.md

-# DAY 0 Deployment Org-Creation
+# Organization Creation

 ## Description
-This module includes the organization creation in AWS.
+This module facilitates the creation of organization infrastrucutre in AWS.
+Organizational structures are established and AWS security services such as AWS Security Hub, AWS Config and Multi-Account Setup, and AWS GuardDuty are integrated.
+Corresponding organization policies are also created.

 FedRAMP Compliance: High